Online Score Report Help

 Areas of Strength and Weakness

-Scroll down to look at your test scores, cross-test scores, and subscores to get a detailed analysis of your performance in specific areas.
+Go to the Score Details page for your test scores, cross-test scores, and subscores.
+These scores give you detailed analyses of your performance in specific areas.
 Areas where your skills are strong appear in green.
 The red and yellow zones are important to focus on because they show where you most need to improve your skills.
 Learn more about scores and what they mean to you:

 How to Download Score Reports

 - On your dashboard, click the arrow on the right of any score report.

 - If you're printing from your desktop, click the Download Your Score Report button on the top right.
 If you're using a mobile device, click the download icon on the top right.

 PSAT/NMSQT, PSAT 10, and PSAT 8/9

 After going to your report's Score Overview, click Test Questions near the top of your screen to view:

 - A summary of questions you answered correctly, incorrectly, or left blank.